Chama-Industries/sweCalculatorProjectFall2024/README.md

 <p>
 This repository contains a Calculator App that I, William Grace, created for a project during the Fall Semester of 2024 at KSU.
 The Calculator contains the ability to calculate Means, Standard Deviations, and a Line of Best Fit.
 <br/>
-NOTE: I didn't have enough time to finish this READ ME due to limitations from other classes.
-The Video stored outside of the src file should be good enough to show whats going on.
+NOTE: I didn't have enough time to finish this READ ME due to limitations from other classes. <br/>There is a video of me showcasing my stuff further down this README, if nothing works (which i hope isn't the case).
 </p>

 <h2>Table of Contents</h2>